mateusalves/bomberman/README.md

-# chatroom
+# Bomberman Clone
-A console chatroom in C++ using Boost.Asio for networking.
+A Bomberman clone in C++ using Boost Asio for networking.